Guest and contributors will be posted as they are confirmed. May be subject to change up until the start of the conference.

 Mikael Kurkiala [Author and Researcher, the Swedish Church, Associate Professor of Cultural Anthropology at Uppsala University – Sweden]

 Mikael Kurkiala is associate professor of Cultural anthropology at Uppsala University and researcher at the Church Office.
-He is the author of, among other titles, In every drum beat the earth’s pulse: the fear of differences of our times (Ordfront 2005) and When the Soul Goes into Exile: Modernity, Technology & the Sacred (Verbum 2019).
-He has also participated in several anthologies about the place of existential issues in contemporary society.
+He is the author of, among other titles, In every drum beat the earth’s pulse: about the fear of differences of our time (Ordfront 2005) and When the Soul Goes into Exile: Modernity, Technology & the Sacred (Verbum 2019).
+He has also participated in several anthologies about the place of existential issues in contemporary society and is the editor of an annual anthology – Tidens tecken – (“Signs of the times”) published by Artos.

 Ida Lod [Musician, Performer and Educator – Sweden]